 Thank you again for your registration to our workshop ‘An interactive train-the-trainer course on PKPD exploration and pharmacometrics problem solving using open-source tools including nlmixr2, PKNCA and ShinyMixR’.
 This email is intended to provide you with some additional information on the course and a request to provide some additional information on your experience level and contact details.

 We will work in small groups during the course, and per group, we need at least one laptop with the relevant software installed.
 If you already know that you will bring your laptop, let us know.
+It is preferred for as many people as possible to have their laptops at the course.

 To optimize the learning experience, we would like to assign the groups based on your experience level related to the topics of the course.
 Could you please indicate your experience level below by selecting one option?